phdepaula/Time-Capsule/server/README.md

 Create a local file named .env in the root directory (server) defining global variables.

 The following variables must be defined in the file:
+> **First you will need a GitHub account and then two oAuth Apps created for web and mobile applications.**

 ```
 # Database